 Sleep Apnea Treatment

-Moderate to severe sleep apnea is usually treated with a continuous positive airway pressure (CPAP).
-CPAP is a machine that blows air into the nose via a nose mask, keeping the airway open and unobstructed.
+For moderate-to-severe sleep apnea, the most effective treatment is continuous positive airway pressure (CPAP).
+CPAP treatment includes using a machine and mask to blow air through your airway to keep it open.
 For more severe apnea, there is a Bi-level (Bi-PAP) machine.
 The Bi-level machine is different in that it blows air at 2 different pressures.
 When a person inhales, the pressure is higher and in exhaling, the pressure is lower.
-Your sleep doctor will "prescribe" your pressure and a home healthcare company will set it up and provide training in its use and maintenance.
+Your sleep provider will “prescribe” your pressure and your home health care company will set it up and provide training in its use and maintenance.